Ian Frazier: Writing career

 Frazier wrote the 1989 non-fiction history Great Plains and 2010's non-fiction travelogue Travels in Siberia.
 He works as a writer and humorist for The New Yorker.

 The New York Times critic James Gorman described Frazier's 1996 humor collection Coyote v.
 Acme as the occasion for "irrepressible laughter in the reader".
 In the title piece, Wile E. Coyote is suing Acme Corporation, the manufacturer of products such as explosives and rocket-propelled devices purchased by the coyote to aid in hunting the Road Runner; these products always backfire disastrously.
-The story served as the basis for the film Coyote vs. Acme, which was shelved and set for deletion by Warner Bros.
+The story served as the basis for the film Coyote vs. Acme, which was shelved in 2023 by Warner Bros.
 Discovery.
-In March 2025, American independent film distributor Ketchup Entertainment acquired the worldwide distribution rights to the film, which is set for a theatrical release on August 28, 2026.
+In March 2025, American independent film distributor Ketchup Entertainment acquired the worldwide distribution rights to the film; it released theatrically on August 28, 2026.

 Gorman rates Frazier's first collection, 1986's Dating Your Mom, as "one of the best collections of humor ever published".